EdwardIII/imgor/README.md

 # imjur

-An imjur-like webapp made with Clojure and ClojureScript.
+Upload and share your images.
+Made with Clojure and ClojureScript.

 ## Installation